Percy and Katharine Stewart.

 Distantly related to the Earls of Galloway and a second cousin of Winston Churchill, Percy was one of 14 children.

-He was a gifted scholar and attended the King’s School at Ely where he won the Potticary Gold Medal for academic achievement.
-He subsequently studied Hebrew at Cambridge, becoming a tutor in the subject at Pocklington School.
+A gifted scholar, he attended the King’s School at Ely and went on to study Hebrew at Cambridge University, becoming a tutor in the subject at Pocklington School.

 Percy and Katharine completed a number of alterations to the estate, most notably the creation of the Upper and Lower Lakes in the Gardens for fishing.
 In 1935, the Stewarts introduced Hardy Water Lilies (Nymphaea) into them, beginning what would ultimately become the National Collection that is enjoyed today.

-But 43-year-old Percy was too old for active service and spent the war in training and administrative roles, achieving the rank of Major, a title he retained for the remainder of his life.
+During World War One, Percy served in the army in administrative and training roles, achieving the rank of Major, a title he used for the remainder of his life.

 Katharine died in April 1939 and Percy remained at Burnby Hall for the remainder of his life.
 He lived until the grand old age of 90, assisted in later life by his faithful housekeeper Miss Tibbott.